A hearty feta pasta salad with green peppers and tomatoes, pasta salad Greek style.

 I do eat a steak or a bratwurst, but the thing I enjoy the most are the salads.
 Potato salad, noodle salad, salad “torte”, tortellini salad... typical German salads that are always a part of a good party and which always taste great.

-It was the same with this Greek Pasta Salad – with Green Bell Pepper and Feta.
+It was the same with this Greek style feta pasta salad.

 I chose to make this salad for a party organized by my friend only 2 weeks ago.
 She wanted me to make a Ramen Napa Cabbage Salad with Sunflower Seeds and Almonds, I told her to go ask the other neighbor for that, I wanted to make something else.
 She didn't protest, she knows that's useless... when it comes to food, I pretty much do what I want.

-And why this Greek Pasta Salad – with Green Bell Pepper and Feta?
+And why this Greek style feta pasta salad?
 Well, I recently had a classic Greek salad again, the one without the pasta and I just remembered how much I loved it.
-Greek salad was one of the first salads I have ever made when I have started cooking… we used to love it and I used to make it very often many years ago.
+Greek salad was one of the first salads I have ever made when I have started cooking... we used to love it and I used to make it very often many years ago.

 We must have had it dozens of times in a rather short period of time, but soon enough I really started to enjoy cooking and experimenting, always trying something new... so the old things kind of got forgotten.